joedoyler/djangoProject_yourFit/README.md

 ## Shopping bag
 Upon clicking on to the website the user can register their soon to be log in details and create their own unique username which is then stored on a database with a hash security protection on their password in order to protect their details.

-No two users can have the same username making sure that each user is unique on the website.

 ## Profiles
 Once registered the user can come back to the web page time and time again and log back in using their registered details.
 The database indefinitely stores username and password meaning a user can come back to the store at any time and see their details.